AdastralGroup/adastral-docs/bluebook.md

 - L2, The "glue" layer.
 This handles everything that isn't UI and versioning related.
 More specifically, this handles steam integration, sanity checks, finding installations, self-updating, importing custom SouthBank files (discussed later in the document), and importantly, downloading.
 These are handled in seperate subcomponents, so that different downloading backends can be easily swapped in.
 Current implementation is codenamed "Palace".
 - L1, versioning.
 This has one job - update a game.
 There can be multiple L1's, in the case that the SM devs prefers one method.
 Current implementation is based off of TF2CDownloader's implementation (kachemak), and is called Emley.

 *In our implementation, the L1 and L2 are merged into one project to ease contributing and building.
-This is called Winter.*
+This is called Winter, and it also contains other modules which are part of the L2 (it being a big component, it's necessary to modularise it).*

 ### The L3